Game Day Preview: Allen at Utah

 - Game Day Preview: Allen at Utah - Allen Americans

-- Game Preview: Stingrays at Everblades, January 29 at 7:30 PM - South Carolina Stingrays

-- Game Preview: Swamp Rabbits vs. Solar Bears, 7:05 PM - Greenville Swamp Rabbits
+- Game Preview: Swamp Rabbits vs. IceMen, 7:05 PM - Greenville Swamp Rabbits

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.